MAlexJ/example_rabbitmq/request_response_pattern/async_remote_call/readme.md

 Retrieving An Asynchronous Result Later

-Normally the APIs are fast, and the client expects the response after a few milliseconds or seconds.
+Normally, the APIs are fast, and the client expects the response after a few milliseconds or seconds.

 But there are cases when the server takes longer to send the response.
 It can be because of security policies, high load, or some other long operations on the server-side.